Making Your Online Course Content Accessible

-For additional guidance on how to use video captions and audio transcripts, please see these detailed instructions on the Teaching Assistants’ Training Program website.
+For guidance on how to use video captions and audio transcripts, please see these detailed instructions on the Teaching Assistants’ Training Program website.
 For departments interested in Human Generated Captioning & Transcription Services, please visit the ACT site.

 Make your documents and slide decks accessible

 Give consideration to the formatting and structure of your Word documents before converting them to PDF.
 This will help all your students navigate the information contained in these materials.

 - Use of proper layout and organization of content supports students who use assistive technology (e.g., add proper headings, lists, columns).

 - Help students identify relevant linked content (e.g., describe the destination in link text rather than using “click here”).

 - Create alternative text for all images, graphics and complex tables/charts.

 - Choose styles and templates with high contrast and simple fonts.